Share data using the Delta Sharing Databricks-to-Databricks protocol

 This section provides a high-level overview of the Databricks-to-Databricks sharing workflow, with links to detailed documentation for each step.

 In the Databricks-to-Databricks Delta Sharing model:

 A data recipient gives a data provider the unique sharing identifier for the Databricks Unity Catalog metastore that is attached to the Databricks workspace that the recipient (which represents a user or group of users) will use to access the data that the data provider is sharing.

 For details, see Step 1: Request the recipient’s sharing identifier.

 The data provider creates a share in the provider’s Unity Catalog metastore.
-This named object contains a collection of tables registered in the metastore.
+This named object contains a collection of tables and notebooks registered in the metastore.

 For details, see Create and manage shares for Delta Sharing.